softius/phlow/docs/concepts.md

 ## Events
 An event denotes something that happens.

-* **Start Event**: Acts as a workflow trigger.
-A workflow can have only Start Event.
+* **Start Node**: Acts as a workflow trigger.
+A workflow can have only Start Node.
-* **End Event**: Represents the result of the process and indicates that the workflow has reached the completion phase.
+* **End Node**: Represents the result of the process and indicates that the workflow has reached the completion phase.
-* **Error Event**: Represents an exception within the workflow which might trigger a different path in workflow execution.
+* **Error Node**: Represents an exception within the workflow which might trigger a different path in workflow execution.

 ## Activities
 An activity denotes something that must be _done_.